Nitrux/luv-icon-theme/README.md

 ### Wallpapers

-* For Plasma 5
+* For Plasma 5:
     * Move the folders inside *wallpapers* to `/usr/share/wallpapers` or `~/.local/share/wallpapers/`.
-* For GTK
+* For GTK:
     * Copy the images to your Pictures folder; rename them if necessary, right-click the image and select "Use as wallpaper".

 Reporting missing icons